Martin Lass: Biography

 powerful stage presence.
 His playing is backed by four other musicians, who also feature in their own right as a band.
 His wife plays synthesisers and is the musical director."
 He was voted the Variety Club Artist of the Year 1990.
 According to The Canberra Times' Vanessa Johnson, "[he] has revolutionised the classics, playing music which links Bach, Vivaldi and Beethoven to jazz, country and rock 'n' roll."

 Lass returned to the United States in the 2000s, for ten years, and has periodically returned to Australia.
 In 2002 he recorded his ninth album, Sonnet, at Galactic Studios in Nyack, New York.
 For that album he provided art direction, design, audio engineer, keyboards, mastering, mixing engineer, piano, producer, and violin.
 AllMusic's Alex Henderson rated it at three-out-of-five stars and explained, "[it] is an example of the more classical-influenced new age, and even though the material falls short of mind-blowing, all of it is pleasant and sincere."

 Martin Lass's piano accompanist is his Dutch-born wife Inge, who made her Carnegie Hall debut at age 14 and studied at the New England Conservatory from age 16.
 They have three children and two grandchildren.
 Lass was a practising professional astrologer from the late 1980s to the mid-2000s.
 He has written astrological books and articles, and given presentations to astrological societies.
-His book, Chiron - Healing Body and Soul (Llewellyn Worldwide, 2005), has become a definitive text about Chiron, the "planet" of Wounding and Healing.
+His book, Chiron – Healing Body and Soul, has become a definitive text about Chiron, the "planet" of wounding and healing.
 In addition to this, in Sydney, for eight years, Lass was a student of an esoteric school of self-knowledge under George M. Adie (1901–1989), a disciple of George Gurdjieff and P. D. Ouspensky.